DeveloperKits/alphabet_navigation/README.md

 - [x] Smooth scrolling to the desired section when an alphabet is selected.
 - [x] Fully customizable list items and navigation styles.
 - [x] Lightweight and easy to integrate into any Flutter project.
-- [x] Compatible with both iOS and Android platforms.
+- [x] Compatible with all platforms.

 ---